Is the Interest on Your Business Loan Tax Deductible?

 • Interest that must be capitalized, which is interest added to the principal balance of a loan or mortgage (this interest expense needs to be depreciated along with the other costs of the asset)

-• Interest on overdue taxes (unless you are a C-corporation)
+• Interest on overdue taxes (unless your business is a C-corporation)

 Different Deductions for Different Loans